 Online Learning Resources

-RDC has created some tools to help you make decisions on the best course of action for next academic year.
+Red Deer Polytechnic has created some tools to help you make decisions on the best course of action for next academic year.
 Please see our flexible learning readiness checklist to evaluate your readiness for online learning.

 Online Real Time?
 CBAT?
 What does all this mean?